-After discussion of strengths and weaknesses at the Civic Forum, participants were asked what opportunities could help make the Mount Rogers region more vibrant.
+After discussion of strengths and weaknesses, participants were asked what opportunities could help make the Mount Rogers region more vibrant.
 The group placed the opportunities into six major categories, which were communication/network, workforce/education, awareness/education, entrepreneurship, economic strategies, and rebranding region.
-These opportunities were often the focus of discussion for SET meetings and many of them can be noted in the region's goals, such as the agribusiness group's education goals, the manufacturing group's workforce goals, and the tourism group's entrepreneurship goals.
+Many of these opportunities can be noted in the region's goals, such as the agribusiness group's education goals, the manufacturing group's workforce goals, and the tourism group's entrepreneurship goals.